malotian/pdf-download-print/README.md

 #Overview
 This is a small tool meant to overcome usability issues when printing PDFs from a browser meant for different printers and configurations.

-Currently there is now way to select a printer programmatically via JavaScript.
+Currently there is now way to select a printer programmatic via JavaScript.

 In order to print without print dialog interaction this tool resides in the tray and